LAL/trackml-library/README.md

 -------

-A dataset comprises multiple independent events, where each event contains simulated measurements of particles generated in a collision between proton bunches at the [Large Hadron Collider][lhc] at [CERN][cern].
+A dataset comprises multiple independent events, where each event contains simulated measurements (essentially 3D points) of particles generated in a collision between proton bunches at the [Large Hadron Collider][lhc] at [CERN][cern].
 The goal of the tracking machine learning challenge is to group the recorded measurements or hits for each event into tracks, sets of hits that belong to the same initial particle.
-A solution must uniquely associate each hit to one track (although some hits can be left unassigned).
+A solution must uniquely associate each hit to one track.
 The training dataset contains the recorded hits, their ground truth counterpart and their association to particles, and the initial parameters of those particles.
 The test dataset contains only the recorded hits.